LSatan/ESP32-S3-VPinball-LED-Software/examples/wifi/README.md

 ---

-## ⚙️ Step 3: DOF Configuration (`cabinet.xml`)
+## ⚙️ Step 3: DOF Configuration & Custom DLLs

-To use this wireless protocol, you must place the compiled `FastUdpController.dll` (from our C# source code) into your DirectOutput plugin folder.
+⚠️ **IMPORTANT: Custom DOF DLL Replacement Required!**
+Because our `FastUdpController` is currently pending a Pull Request and is not yet included in the official DirectOutput release, you **must** replace your existing DOF DLLs with the modified ones provided in this package.

+1. Locate the **DOF_x86** and **DOF_x64** folders provided in this project download.
+2. Navigate to your existing DirectOutput installation directory on your PC.
+3. Replace the original DLL files in your local `x86` and `x64` folders with our provided versions.
+*(Don't worry: Our DLLs are compiled directly from the latest official mjr source code branch.
+You won't lose any existing features!)*

-Afterward, add the custom controller to your `cabinet.xml`.
+After replacing the DLLs, add the custom controller to your `cabinet.xml`.
 You only need to define the strips you actually use; you can delete or set unused strips to `0`.

 ```xml
 <OutputControllers>